Engine Replacement Cost

 • Fit in the new head gaskets, the cylinder heads, and everything else that was taken apart before.

-• Set the camshafts and timing gears back to your car’s exact orientation, making sure it runs smoothly as it should.
+• Set the camshafts and timing gears back to your car’s exact orientation, making sure it runs as smoothly as it should.

 The steps above are an oversimplification of the real process, and that’s just to replace the head gasket.
 If you need to replace the pistons, con-rods, bearings, and other internal parts, it’s even more complicated.

-Watch this timelapse of a Hemi V8 rebuild from Hagerty media to give you an idea of how complicated an engine rebuild is:
+Watch this timelapse of a Hemi V8 rebuild from Hagerty Media to give you an idea of how complicated an engine rebuild is:

 How To Rebuild An Engine